khueue/ducc/report/ass1/report_ass1.md

 Sebastian Lundström (selu7901@student...)

-Project Repository at GitHub: <https://github.com/khueue/> XXXXXXX tag?
+Project Repository at GitHub: <https://github.com/khueue/ducc/tree/ass1-lexer>

 The source and executables are also available on the IT departments server:
 /home/emhe9781/src/ducc/